arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 to REQUIRE the client to include an extension indicating the Primary Domain of the domain being deleted, which the client thereby asserts that both domains belong to the same registrant.
-If a Primary Domain is being deleted then the same domain name MUST be specifed in the extension.
+If a Primary Domain is being deleted then the same domain name MUST be specified in the extension.

-__TODO__: It should be left to server policy whether they want to delete the whole variant set together with the primary domain or whether they require all variants to be deleted individually first and only allow deletion of the primary if no variant exists any more.

-If a Primary Domain is to be deleted, the &lt;delete&gt; command is extended with the following additional requirements:

-* If the Primary Domain is part of variant group in a Variant TLD, then all variant domains in the variant group of that Variant TLD MUST be deleted along with the Primary Domain.
-The response MUST include a list of all the allocated domains in the variant group that were deleted.

-* If the Primary Domain is part of a variant group in the Primary TLD, then all variant domains all variant groups in all Variant TLDs MUST be deleted along with the variant group of the Primary Domain in the Primary TLD.
+If a Primary Domain is to be deleted, the &lt;delete&gt; command is extended to include the deletion of all variant domains in all variant groups in all Variant TLDs.
 The response MUST include a list of all the allocated domains in all variant groups that were deleted.

 __TODO__: xml example